brunocfalcao/zahper/readme.md

 php artisan zahper:mailable DemoEmail --demo
 ```

 Navigate in your local laravel app to the url /zahper/demo.
-[Et voilá](https://www.deepl.com/translator#fr/en/et%20voil%C3%A1!%7CThere%20you%20go.)!
+[Et voilá](https://www.deepl.com/translator#fr/en/et%20voil%C3%A1!%7CThere%20you%20go.), you should see a mailable demo.